matthewubundi/resonate/docs/SUPABASE_SETUP.md

 # Supabase Authentication Setup Guide

-This guide will help you set up Supabase authentication for the Identity Preserver application.
+This guide will help you set up Supabase authentication for the Resonate application.

 ## Prerequisites